 UPDATE: I’ve described 2fifty Texas’ excellent carry-out procedures (and their delicious smoked chicken) here.
-You can also get their great barbecue at the Riverdale Park Farers Market on Thursdays, as detailed here.
+You can also get their great barbecue at the Riverdale Park Farmers Market on Thursdays, as detailed here.

 2fifty Texas BBQ — also known as 250 Texas BBQ — has the best brisket in Maryland, possibly the best brisket this side of … possibly, the best this side of Texas.
-I have more eating to do — I only had lean brisket at Sloppy Mama’s ( temporarily closed) — but this is genuinely great.
+I have more eating to do — I only had lean brisket at Sloppy Mama’s UPDATE: Their moist brisket is very good but hot of 2fifty’s — but this is genuinely great.
 And the brisket is just the start.
-It’s a good as or better than Lewis Barbecue in Charleston, South Carolina and ZZQ Texas Craft Barbecue in Richmond.
+It’s better than Lewis Barbecue in Charleston, South Carolina and right up there with ZZQ Texas Craft Barbecue in Richmond.
 That is, the brisket is sensational.

 Nancy and I strolled in, looked at the menu and ordered a quarter pound of everything — brisket, pork, ribs, and turkey — and a sausage link.

 We also got some potato salad, cole slaw, and caramelized pineapple.
 I was there by the scale, and ok’d a little extra pork and brisket, a bit over a half pound of ribs,

 and around an eighth of a pound of turkey, and a sausage.
 Take a look.

 Let’s take them in order.
 The brisket was startling.
 It was very moist, very tender — plastic fork tender — and tasted delicious.
 I was really surprised.
 It exceeded expectations by miles.
 It really was Texas good.
 It beats Texas Jack’s like a red-headed stepchild.